wildkurt/solitaire/ProjectDocumentation/README.txt

 8*1 + 1*2 + 10*3 + 2*4 + 9*5 + 3*6 + 4*7 + 8*8 + 5*9
 8 + 2 + 30 + 8 + 45 + 18 + 28 + 64 + 45
 248

+Program Flow: Winnable gets a file, invokes Advance which calls on Check to see if the file is valid.
+Advance is able to write the exchange format of the file to standard output.
+Winnable can call advance using popen and give the file name then the advance output will be the exchange format.
+Checking new moves means that Winnable will need to write the file.